reactjstampabay/RehackedNative/README.md

 ### Explanation

 * In this step, we will add a Home Tab that allows users to Logout
-* Next, we will add a placeholder component for our Camera
+* Next, we will add a placeholder component for the Camera tab

 ### Instructions